 New Year’s Resolution for Nonprofit Fundraising 101: Know the Law and Follow ItPDF

-With any luck, the dust is beginning to settle after a flurry of development activity during the calendar year-end.
-Now is the time to inventory your organization’s fundraising practices and procedures to ensure that they are not only compelling but also legally compliant.
-We have prepared this article so that you might better understand your organization’s obligations under the myriad of state and federal rules when soliciting charitable contributions in the state of North Carolina and beyond.
-If you have questions after reading this article related to your organization’s compliance obligations in states other than North Carolina, please do not hesitate to contact me.
+As the dust begins to settle after a flurry of development activity during the calendar year-end, now is the time to inventory your organization’s fundraising practices and procedures to ensure that they are not only compelling but also legally compliant.
+We have prepared this article so that you might better understand your organization's obligations under the myriad of state and federal rules when soliciting charitable contributions in the state of North Carolina and beyond.

 First: Maintain a Solicitation License with the Appropriate State(s)

-The state of North Carolina requires most charitable organizations to obtain and annually renew a solicitation license.1 Charitable organizations that raise less than $25,000 per year and do not pay compensation to officers, directors or professional fundraisers are not required to obtain a solicitation license in North Carolina; however, these organizations are required to apply for and annually renew an exemption.
+The state of North Carolina requires most charitable organizations to obtain and annually renew a solicitation license.
+Charitable organizations that raise less than $25,000 per year and do not pay compensation to officers, directors or professional fundraisers are not required to obtain a solicitation license in North Carolina; however, these organizations are required to apply for and annually renew an exemption.
+Certain religious institutions, schools, hospitals and hospital foundations are exempt from this registration and renewal requirement.
 If your organization has not obtained or failed to renew its license, voluntary compliance always is advisable.
-Don’t wait for the secretary of state’s enforcement action to register!
+Don't wait for the secretary of state’s enforcement action to register!

 Your organization also must carefully evaluate whether your development program requires solicitation licenses in other states.
 Your organization generally should register in any state (1) into which you send direct solicitations, whether by email or U.S. mail, and/or (2) from which you regularly receive contributions.
 Many ask whether accepting contributions on your website obligates your organization to register to solicit nationally.
 This area of the law remains somewhat unsettled, and some regulators have taken the position that solicitation of charitable contributions through an interactive website constitutes solicitation within all 50 states and the District of Columbia.
 One response to this ambiguity is to include a disclaimer on your website clearly stating that contributions only will be accepted from states in which the organization is registered or exempt from registration.